BNSC1/android-notes/README.md

 In `LiveData`, `setValue()` must be called from main thread, while `postValue()` can be used to update from background thread, however if it is invoked multiple times before the main thread executes, only the latest posted value may be observed

+Android Support Library: a collection of libraries that provide backward-compatible versions of Android framework APIs as well as additional features and utilities that are not included in the framework.
+It was introduced to help developers build apps that work across different versions of Android and provide a consistent user experience on all devices.

+Multitouch can be handled with `MotionEvent`, `pointerCount` is used to get the number of touch points currently on the screen, and a loop is used to retrieve the position of each touch point using the getX() and getY() methods.

 ## Architecture

 Model: models, local/remove data source and repository.
 Represents the data and the business logic of the Android Application.